 link :selected

-Using the :selected pseudo-selector targets any selected items in <option> elements:
+pseudo-selector targets any selected items in <option>

 1

-In order to get the best performance using :selected, first select elements with a standard jQuery selector, then use .filter( ":selected" ), or precede the pseudo-selector with a tag name or some other selector.
+, or precede the pseudo-selector with a tag name or some other selector.

 link Selecting by type